ChatGPT Ads and advertising on GenAI Search Engines: what you need to know

 Advertising on generative AI-based search engines (GenAI) marks a new era in digital marketing.
 After two decades dominated by traditional search via Google Ads or Bing, conversational interfaces such as ChatGPT, Perplexity, and Google SGE (Search Generative Experience) are redefining usage patterns and advertising opportunities.

-In 2026, OpenAI is expected to officially launch its own ad formats with ChatGPT Ads.
-This is a strategic shift for brands, which now need to adapt their content, product feeds and visibility strategies.
+In 2026, ChatGPT Ads is moving from announced plans to controlled testing and early-stage deployment, marking a strategic shift for brands that need to adapt their content, product feeds and visibility strategies.

 Why start focusing on advertising in GenAI search now?